 The Echelon Connect EX-5s Bike

-Echelon has made a name for themselves by offering a significantly cheaper alternative for folks looking to get into the home spinning game.
+Echelon has made a name for themselves by offering a significantly cheaper alternative for folks looking to get into the home spinning game (or rowing game via their Smart Rower).

 They’ve been able to keep their prices low because their bikes don’t come with a monitor- instead, you use your own smart phone or tablet as the bike’s console.